Grous sitting in a sauna

 +

-Studies so far suggest that DoxyPEP does work for cisgender MSM who are living with HIV.
+Studies so far suggest that DoxyPEP does work for cisgender men who have sex with men and are living with HIV.
 It may be slightly less effective at preventing STIs but we need more research to understand this difference.
 If you are living with HIV, you can use DoxyPEP.

 If I’m on DoxyPEP, do I still need to test for STIs?